Lovely (Billie Eilish and Khalid song): Composition and lyrical interpretation

 Critical commentary described "Lovely" as a chamber pop-based stripped back ballad.
-According to sheet music published by Universal Music Publishing Group at Musicnotes.com, it is written in the key of E minor with a moderately fast tempo of 114 beats per minute; its chord progression follows a basic sequence of Cmaj7–Em–Bm.
+According to sheet music published by Universal Music Publishing Group at Musicnotes.com, it is written in the key of E minor with a moderately fast tempo of 115 beats per minute; its chord progression follows a basic sequence of Cmaj7–Em–Bm.
 The track features minimalist production that consists of piano, violin strings provided by Madison Leinster, and percussion.
 Eilish explained about working with Khalid and how the track was created to Zane Lowe: "One thing that I’ll say is that when we wrote this song, what was cool about it was that it wasn’t like we’re going to the studio and going to write a hit.
 He just came over and we hung out.
 Me and my brother hung out with Khalid in our house and it was literally this is us hanging out as friends and we ended up writing a song."

 Claudia Willen of Insider describes "Lovely" as beginning with "Khalid's voice echoing Eilish's vocals."
 The pair "come together to harmonize in the chorus, singing about the feeling of being trapped inside of one's own mind".
 The duo sings in a melancholic tone.
 The song becomes more dramatic as the pair move into the chorus, as Eilish sings: "Isn't it lovely, all alone?/Heart made of glass, my mind of stone/Tear me to pieces, skin to bone/Hello, welcome home."
 Eilish and Khalid's voices sound hopeless as the song is coming to an end.
-"But I know some day I'll make it out of here/Even if it takes all night or a hundred years/Need a place to hide, but I can't find one near/Wanna feel alive, outside I can fight my fear", as backdrop piano and two chord strings accompany the lyrics.
+"But I know someday I'll make it out of here/Even if it takes all night or a hundred years/Need a place to hide, but I can't find one near/Wanna feel alive, outside I can fight my fear", as backdrop piano and two chord strings accompany the lyrics.